Knowledge of the Present

 SF (in the Chronicle): "Everyone knows why administrators, including myself, are doing these things: We don't have the money. / We don't have the new money we need in the face of higher enrollments and rising costs; and we don't have the money we used to have because a gradual reduction over the years in the support provided to public higher education has now been accelerated as state after state withdraws money from its university system in an effort to close its budget gap."
 (30 Apr 2004)

-IMPLICATIONS: (1) Motives are assignable; some are based on economic factors; whence (2) Causation exists in the area of motives; eg, economic facts can affect institutional decisions.
+IMPLICATIONS: (1) Motives, including the motives of administrators and of whole state legislatures, are assignable; some are based on economic factors; whence (2) Causation exists in the area of motives; for instance, economic facts can affect institutional decisions.
+And those interactions can be known.

 Is knowledge limited to knowledge of objects (persons, rocks, trees) and their interior life, or can it also handle abstractions, such as institutions?